 Amazon Competitor #2: Walmart

-Right now, Walmart is significantly larger than Amazon in terms of overall sales.
-In 2019, Walmart generated $514 billion in revenue which is over 2X what Amazon achieved.
+Walmart is significantly larger than Amazon in terms of overall sales.
+In 2021, Walmart generated $559 billion in revenue which is over 90 billion more than what Amazon achieved.

 Walmart’s strength lies within their network of thousands of physical store locations all over the world.
 For the past several years, Walmart has been ramping up their online sales and growing at over 40% year over year.